-- Administration and evaluation of applicable entrance examination; - Enrollment Agreement (if applicant is under 18 years of age, it must be signed by parent or guardian); and - Financial aid forms (if applicant wishes to apply for financial aid).
+- Administration and evaluation of applicable entrance examination; - Enrollment Agreement (if applicant is under 18 years of age, it must be signed by parent or guardian).

 The Institute reserves the right to deny admission to students if the items listed above are not successfully completed.